prash-kr-meena/obsidian/Kubernetes.md

 **Remember** that <u>this is why we named the container when we ran it the first time</u> so we could **use its name while creating a link**.

-What this is in fact doing is it creates an entry into the `etc/host` file on the voting app container, adding an entry with the host name.
-Redis with the internal IP of the redis container.
+What this is in fact doing is it creates an entry into the `etc/host` file on the voting app container, adding an entry with the host name `redis` with the internal IP of the redis container.
 ![[Pasted image 20230712165337.png|500]]

 **Similarly,** we add a link for the result app to communicate with the database by adding a `link` option to refer the database by the name DB.
 As you can see in this source code of the application, it makes an attempt to connect to a Postgres database on host `db`.
 ![[Pasted image 20230712165455.png|800]]